Bathothauma: Distribution

 Bathothauma lyromma has an extremely wide oceanic distribution and it occurs in oceans throughout the world in tropical and subtropical regions; in the Atlantic it is known to occur from 35° to 45°N to 35° to 40°S. It is, however, absent from the subtropical waters of the south-eastern Atlantic.

 Biology

-The long eye-stalked paralarvae of Bathothauma lyromma are plantonic and are found in the upper water column from less than 100m in depth down to 300m.
+The long eye-stalked paralarvae of Bathothauma lyromma are planktonic and are found in the upper water column from less than 100m in depth down to 300m.
 As they age they undergo an ontogenetic vertical migration in which the larger individuals move down into the deeper depths of more than 1,500 m.
 They become sexually mature and mate at the depths.

 Taxonomy

 Bathothauma lyromma is currently regarded as the only species in its monotypic genus but research indicates that there may be as many as four closely related species within the species circumglobal distribution, If this is correct then this species may represent a species complex.